 Alan grew up on the creative side of the advertising world, working with clients around the world; telling their unique stories in very unique ways.
 He had the pleasure of collaborating with many, talented photographers and film directors.
 He became envious of their art and craft.
 At first, he saw it as a means of reducing his stress-filled life.

+As a Chief Creative Officer at the world’s largest Advertising Agency Network Omnicom, he needed a distraction.
+A friend gave him a camera.
+Then he bought another and another.
+His new hobby and daily “creative exercise regimen” turned into a joy-filled and all-consuming passion.
+Then, his first photo client called, followed by many more.
 His work can be seen throughout the entire hospital set on ABC’s The Good Doctor, in launch campaigns for the Apple iPhone and Nikon as well as for Cadillac, OnStar, Lockheed Martin, Die Zeit, Ricoh, Cotton Incorporated, Scholastic, and numerous others.
 His work fills entire walls in Bose stores and Ritz Carlton Hotels worldwide and hangs in numerous private and corporate art collections.
 His macro, food, and still-life work can be seen in countless editorial publications and products from housewares to clothing to puzzles.
+As much as Alan loves creating images, he genuinely loves to teach; sharing his workflow from capture through post-processing and printing.
+He is a super high-energy instructor with a knack for getting people out of their comfort zone as well as helping them discover and capture beautifully simple things in beautifully unexpected ways.

 Everyone!
 Alan will get you seeing thing in your kitchen in a whole new way!
 These techniques can to used on food, but other small subjects as well!